visualopsholdings/nodes/README.md

 - Users can be added and removed from a team
 - A user can be have it's active and admin flags set.

+### 28 Aug 2024
+- Implement security correctly (me) for various messages that need it.